svermeulen/vim-macrobatics/README.md

     \ }

-" An example of using a custom async function to retrieve the value function! s:getFoo(argName, sink)
+" An example of using a custom async function to retrieve the value " Note that we can also just not call the sink function which will just cancel function! s:getFoo(argName, sink)
     call a:sink('bar')
 endfunction